unlhcc/puppet-infiniband/README.md

 #####`manage_mlx4_core_options`

-Boolean that determines if '/etc/modprobe.d/mlx4_core.conf' should be managed (defaults to false).
+Boolean that determines if '/etc/modprobe.d/mlx4_core.conf' should be managed (defaults to true).

 #####`log_num_mtt`